top of page

 We do get a better idea of how your body moves without clothes, so we prefer you to undress down to your underwear.

-If you are uncomfortable with this for religious or other reasons we will endeavour to accommodate your wishes, or if you would prefer to see an osteopath of the same sex, please tell the receptionist when you make the appointment.
+If you are uncomfortable with this we will endeavour to accommodate your wishes, or if you would prefer to see an osteopath of the same sex, please tell the receptionist when you make the appointment.

 How will I feel after treatment?